erikkvietelaitis/COS40005-Intrusion-Detection-System/README.md

 /etc/config.ini
 ```

-The config.ini has all relevent setting/ options for the function of Chromia
+The config.ini has all relevent settings options for the function of Chromia

 #### Logs and Understaing the Logs